The Sultan is a rare, ornamental breed of chicken that originated in Turkey. The unique breed gets its name from the Turkish Sultans…

 The English name for the breed, ‘the Sultan’, stems from the original Turkish name.
 In Turkey, Sultans are known as ‘Serai-Tavuk’ or ‘Serai Taook’.
 ‘Serai’ meaning ‘the Sultan’s palace’ and ‘Tavuk’ or ‘Taook’, meaning ‘fowls’.
 The title for these unique chickens likely came from the breed’s historical popularity among powerful Turkish leadership (during the Ottoman Empire)… And why, you might ask, was this breed so popular?
 In truth, the main purpose of the breed was ornamental.
 Because of their beautiful, yet unique look, this fancy breed became a popular ornament for the gardens of the Ottoman Sultanate.

-Largely due to the fact that Sultans where not bred to be functional as livestock, Sultans are neither heavy nor exceptional layers.
+Sultans are neither heavy nor exceptional layers.
+This is largely due to the fact that Sultans were never bred to be functional livestock.
 Sultan hens lay about 60 small/medium white eggs per year (which is as little as 1/4 the production as some other egg-laying breeds).
 However, sultans are exceptional show chickens and make wonderful pets.

 Sultan Physical Characteristics:

 Legs & Feet:

 Sultans also have what are called ‘vulture hocks’.
-These are feathers found on the lower part of the bird’s thighs that are somewhat stiff (like flight/wing feathers).
+These are stiff feathers (like flight/wing feathers) located on lower part of the bird’s thighs.
 They extend towards the back-end of the bird (parallel to the wings) and point slightly to the ground.
-Vulture hocks are quite rare and are an undesirable characteristic in most breeds (including all Asiatic breeds).
-However, in some breeds (including Belgian D’ Uccles and Sultans), vulture hocks are a required characteristic.
+Vulture hocks are rare and considered an undesirable characteristic in most breeds (such as all Asiatic breeds).
+However, in some breeds (including Belgian D’Uccle Bantams and Sultans), vulture hocks are a required breeding trait.

 Sultan Chicken Breed Temperament: